mateus-vicente/100upet-hugo-pages/README.md

     ```
     The server will listen on the address defined in the `config.toml` file, e.g. http://localhost:1313/.
     The additional command line argument `-D` also enables all documents currently in draft mode.

+    Make sure to have the themes fetched as well (`git submodule init && git submodule update`).
 * __Add a new page__

     In order to add a new static page, run